-Sail from bustling Singapore and follow in the footsteps of early explorers to Malaysia, Sri Lanka, and the exotic ports of India.
-Discover India’s Golden Triangle with visits to Jaipur, Agra with its Taj Mahal and the bustling capital city of New Delhi.
+Sail from cosmopolitan Singapore and follow in the wake of early explorers as you sail exotic seas to Malaysia, Sri Lanka, and the exotic ports of India.
+Explore India’s Golden Triangle with visits to Jaipur, Agra with its Taj Mahal, and the bustling capital city of New Delhi.

 - Journey from Bangkok to Bali: Following the Spirits